Lee and Clarendon County assistance programs.

 As indicated above, call Watertree at (803) 775-4354.
 Offices are located in Clarendon and Lee Counties of South Carolina.
 Both government and non-profit grants and support can be arranged.
 Or read more on financial support from Wateree Community Actions.

-Salvation Army Clarendon and Lee Counties - The location provides access to services including a clothes closet, mortgage payment assistance, or drug rehabilitation.
+Salvation Army Clarendon and Lee Counties - The location provides access to services including a free clothes closet, mortgage payment assistance, or drug rehabilitation.
 The Salvation army also has prescription expense assistance, firewood, utilities assistance, and mortgage help.
-Or seasonal support in Clarendon County may be free back to school supplies, Thanksgiving or Christmas dinners as well as toys.
+Or seasonal support in Clarendon County may be free back to school supplies, Thanksgiving or Christmas dinners as well as free toys for kids from Angel Tree or Adopt a Family.
 Call 775-9336

 South Carolina State Housing Finance and Development Authority - This is a government office/program that administers a number of Federal and state of South Carolina government programs that are directed at low and moderate income South Carolina individuals and families.
 (803) 896-9001

 The region is supported by many churches as well.
 Clarendon County and the supporting region have parishes that assist people of all religions with food, free gasoline vouchers, hot meals, or a piece of clothing.
 The assistance is available to the poor or struggling, and other aid can be arranged too.
 More on help from churches.

 Harvest HOPE Food Bank - A regional distribution program that collects, stores, and distributes groceries and free food and related items to qualified agencies in the region.
 Call (843) 661-0826